parabuzzle/obstore/README.md

 ObStore is a smart persistent Object store.

-ObStore allows you to save any object to a file along with metadata about that object.
+ObStore allows you to save any object to a persistent storage system (such as a file) along with metadata about that object that you can recall later using a different process or thread.
 You can also set an expiry for an object and ObStore will lazily delete the data for you.

 # Installation